Kunlong1994/lab3/Installing-OpenCV.md

 ### Install node-opencv into a project

-Now that you have OpenCV installed, let's create a new NodeJS project and install the [node-opencv package](https://www.npmjs.com/package/opencv).
+Now that you have OpenCV installed, let's create a new NodeJS project and install the [node-opencv package](https://www.npmjs.com/package/opencv), created by Peter Braden.
 This will allows us to use OpenCV with NodeJS.

 #### 1. Create a new project